Turning Off Auto Updates in Google Chrome

 Q: I need auto-updates off so I can test new versions of Google Chrome / Chromium before everyone else gets them.
 What do you suggest I do?

 A: Turn off auto-updates via the steps above, and push the group policy to your network.
 Then download the latest MSI here.
 Deploy it on your test machines, and do your verification.
 Once it is certified, deploy that same MSI on the rest of your network.
-And watch for updates on http://googlechromereleases.blogspot.com for new versions of the MSI to test and deploy.
+And watch for updates on https://chromereleases.googleblog.com for new versions of the MSI to test and deploy.
+Enterprise customers can find additional downloads, such as ADMX templates to manage Chrome policies here.